gguibon/SRCMF-webapp/README.md

 SRCMF-webapp
 ===============

-This webapp is a graphical interface to use the SRCMF-api grpahically.
+This webapp is a graphical interface to use the SRCMF-api graphically.
 It allows the user to predicted lemma, part of speech tags, and syntax of Old french texts.
+It was done for the Syntactic Reference Corpus of Medieval French (SRCMF) project.
+[Here the website](http://srcmf.org/ "SRCMF's Homepage")

 # Build